kubedb/docs/docs/guides/mysql/initialization/using-snapshot.md

 - Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).

-- This tutorial assumes that you have created a namespace `demo` and a snapshot `snapshot-infant`.
+- This tutorial assumes that you have created a namespace `demo` and a snapshot `snapshot-instant`.
 Follow the steps [here](/docs/guides/mysql/snapshot/backup-and-restore.md) to create a database and take [instant snapshot](/docs/guides/mysql/snapshot/backup-and-restore.md#instant-backups), if you have not done so already.
 If you have changed the name of either namespace or snapshot object, please modify the YAMLs used in this tutorial accordingly.

 > Note: The yaml files that are used in this tutorial are stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).